aviaryan/Ahk-Best-Practices/README.md

 # Ahk-Style-Guide
 AutoHotkey style guide, maintained by the community.
+This is currently a work in progress.
+Additions are welcome.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for contributing guidelines.

 ## Table of Contents